Symphony No. 1 (Berwald)

 Symphony No. 1 in G minor, "Sérieuse", is an orchestral work by Swedish composer Franz Berwald.
 It was premiered on December 2, 1842 in a concert at the Royal Opera, Stockholm given by the Swedish Royal Court Orchestra conducted by the composer's cousin Johan Fredrik Berwald.
-This first performance was not a success, leading to this symphony being the only one of Berwald's mature symphonies to be performed during his lifetime; (he had previously written a Symphony in A in 1820, which only survives in fragmentary form, but in 1829 disowned all of his previous output with the exception of the Serenade for tenor and chamber ensemble (1825) and the Septet in B flat (1828)).
+This first performance was not a success, leading to this symphony being the only one of Berwald's mature symphonies to be performed during his lifetime.
+Although the symphony is numbered 1, Berwald had previously written a Symphony in A in 1820, which only survives in fragmentary form, but in 1829 he disowned all of his previous output with the exception of the Serenade for tenor and chamber ensemble (1825) and the Septet in B flat (1828)).

 The symphony is scored for 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, timpani and strings.
 It consists of four movements: